tombensve/NS-Toolbox/Modelish/README.md

 my reasons for this is to have code very uncomplicated and make it easy to use.
 I also want it to have very little dependencies on anything else.
 Small, simple, usable anywhere.

+So why not try to produce and read JSON directly ?
+Because that means I have to choose a JSON library to use internally.
+I don't want to do that.
+By producing generic Map structures it is very generic and any library supporting that can be used, like Jackson Jr and Groovys JSONSlurper, and maybe more.

 It will however probably have problems with code trying to inspect models via reflection.
 They are proxy instances.